Pediatric Neurosurgery To Treat Hydrocephalus

 When hydrocephalus is a concern, parents should start the consultation process immediately.
 During this appointment, a thorough evaluation can be performed to determine how severe the hydrocephalus is.
 From there, the pediatric neurosurgeon can make a determination about what type of treatment is most suitable.
 Parents can also ask questions or go over any concerns that they have.
 To find out more about hydrocephalus treatment or to get scheduled, contact us today.

-Check out what others are saying about our services on Yelp: Pediatric Neurosurgery in Lutz, FL.
+Check out what others are saying about our services on Yelp: Pediatric Neurosurgery in Palm Harbor, FL.